FAQ General Tips

 - Many “How To” questions for changes in property ownership or tenancy cannot be directly answered by the BOC due to the individual legal or tax implications which is why we recommend consulting an attorney or title/escrow company.

-- Copies of documents recorded at the BOC since January 1, 1992 can be purchased online and downloaded at https://boc.ehawaii.gov.
-Documents recorded prior to that up through 1976 can also be ordered online but need to be printed and mailed since they are retrieved from microfilm.
+- Copies of documents recorded at the BOC since January 1, 1976 can be purchased online and downloaded at https://bocdataext.hi.wcicloud.com.
+Documents recorded prior to 1976 can be ordered can be ordered by submitting a written request.

 Q: Where is the Bureau of Conveyances located?